farhanfahim00/Password-Checker/README.md

 2. The **first 5 characters** of the hash are sent to the API.
 3. The API returns a list of potential password hashes.
 4. The script checks if the full hash exists in the database.
 5. If found, it informs the user how many times the password has been leaked.

+## ⚠️ Security Note
+This tool never sends your full password to an external server, ensuring privacy and security.

 ## 🛠 Installation & Usage
 ### 🔧 Prerequisites
 - Python 3.x
 - `requests` library (install using `pip install requests`)